wellcomecollection/wellcomecollection.org/README.md

 # wellcomecollection.org

-The new home of the next.wellcomecollection.org website.
+The thing that makes the Wellcome Collection available to the public.

 ## Requirements